GoogleContainerTools/kaniko/README.md

-If you have a minimal base image (SCRATCH or similar) that doesn't require permissions to unpack, and your Dockerfile doesn't execute any commands as the root user, you can run Kaniko without root permissions.
-It should be noted that Docker runs as root by default, so you still require (in a sense) privileges to use Kaniko.
+If you have a minimal base image (SCRATCH or similar) that doesn't require permissions to unpack, and your Dockerfile doesn't execute any commands as the root user, you can run kaniko without root permissions.
+It should be noted that Docker runs as root by default, so you still require (in a sense) privileges to use kaniko.

 You may be able to achieve the same default seccomp profile that Docker uses in your Pod by setting [seccomp](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#seccomp) profiles with annotations on a [PodSecurityPolicy](https://cloud.google.com/kubernetes-engine/docs/how-to/pod-security-policies) to create or update security policies on your cluster.